GhostWording/PublicDocumentation/API/Sections/huggyEvents.md

 * **TargetId**: contains the id of the current executing element in the tree
 * **TargetType**:
   * it contains a contextual information of the sequence. as sequences are stored in groups, it should be the group name (for exemple: Start,Survey...).
+      *  this information comes as a property within the Sequence you get through the bot apis: `MasterGroup` (its the group name where the sequence belongs to)
   * If you don't have this info, it could be `App` for mobile apps or `Bot` for chat bots.
 * **TargetParameter**: some additional information about the current node
   * if sequenceStart: it contains the label of the question sent to the user within the root node (if you have it)